Attaining Sustainable Organizational Growth and Profitability

 Strategic issues must clearly relate to specific strategic problems facing the organization; additionally, they must be specific to the particular organization or industry.
 Analysis is the process of organizing and presenting information in an analytical way/manner that assists in better defining the problem scope or narrowing down its causes so that solutions may be more effectively created.
 This includes such things as determining what caused the problem, why does it continue to exist, will it go away on its own, how long has it existed, how serious is it, how soon does it have to be solved, and what internal and external factors contribute to the problem.

 Problem analysis requires you to build a model of the problem, collect some data and information to test your hypotheses and assumptions underlying the problem to even discover what the real problems are to solve.
 The process is akin to an "empirical discovery loop" that enables systematic discovery and formulation of problems in complex real world situations such as strategy and policy making.
 Deciding how to solve a problem once its been stated creates the need for more information and data gathering, and analysis and synthesis.

-Strategic Issues Diagnosis Outputs
+Strategic Issues Diagnosis Outputs/Results

 The substantive outputs of strategic issues diagnosis are assumptions, cause-effects understanding (beliefs), predictive judgments, and symbolic language labels.
 These elements facilitate decision-making during the strategy (solution) development stages of strategic planning.

-These elements can constrain or facilitate decision-making during the issues diagnosis and subsequent strategy formulation stages of strategic management.
+These elements can constrain or facilitate strategic decision-making during the issues diagnosis and subsequent strategy formulation stages of strategic management.
 Strategic decision making requires the decision makers to provide judgement, evaluation, and insights into the problem definition.